- What is the Chinese Government Scholarship?

 So, the cost of education is quite reasonable if you wish to study in China.

-No, IELTS is not required for Chinese Government Scholarship.
-Applicants can submit English Proficiency Certificate which is considered as an alternate of IELTS to apply for CSC Scholarship.
+No, IELTS is not required for the Chinese Government Scholarship.
+Applicants can submit an English Proficiency Certificate which is considered as an alternate of IELTS to apply for CSC Scholarship/ Chinese Government Scholarship

 What is the English Proficiency Certificate?

 English proficiency certificate is a document that certifies that your latest course degree was taught in the English language in your last attended college or University.

 An applicant of the CSC Scholarship can visit the registrar office of the last attended University to ask for English Proficiency Certificate that certifies that the last attended degree was taught in the English language.

 Age Requirement for CSC Scholarship/ Chinese Government Scholarship for undergrad, Master, and Ph.D.
 Programs:

 - What is the age requirement for the CSC/ Chinese Government Scholarship for a bachelor’s degree?

 The maximum age requirement for the undergrad degree program to apply for CSC scholarship is 25 years.

 - What is the age requirement for the CSC/ Chinese Government Scholarship for a Master’s degree?

 The maximum age requirement for the master’s degree program to apply for CSC scholarship is 35 years.